 A small rambler with thick heavy carpets from the 1970s, with the big wooden TVs, the smell of gravy, biscuits, and coffee in the air, the bathrooms with thick warm rugs and the heater lamp reminded me of a house I had entered in my teen years.
-The house had so much charm and warmth and an elderly woman who had won my heart with her big hugs.
-I had refused to buy any other house but her house as it was never the house but the owner the house had belonged to.
+The house had so much charm and warmth along with an elderly woman who had won my heart with her big hugs.
+I had refused to buy any other house but her house.
+It was never the house, but the owner the house had belonged to.

 The new owner, however, did not greet and meet all the strangers with a huge hug or invite strangers to a fresh cup of tea or have a TV date with all the neighbors.
 Nor did she show her beautiful marble home to any visitors as did the previous owner.

 The warmth of the previous owner, however, stayed within the mind, body, and soul of the new owner.

 How do I know the old owner and the new owner and how is it possible for me to know the feelings of the new owner of the house?

 You see, I was the young teenager who had bought the beautiful home of an elderly woman who had loved me and gave me the blessings of a stranger whom I loved and honored like a grandmother.
 So much love and warmth had stayed within my memories that even time could not wipe them out.

 Today as I live the life of a traveler searching for yet another home, I reminded myself it’s not the house or what is within the walls, but the beholder of the house.

 The beauty is not within the flowers being planted, but within the hands of the gardener.
 The house becomes the reflection of the beholder.
 The ponds only reflect the picture being displayed in front of her.